 How to go maximalist in your interior design - without the clutter

-Maximalism is the interior design trend of 2019 and as you might have guessed from previous posts, we’re loving it.
+Maximalism is a fabulous interior design trend that is going from strength to strength, and as you might have guessed from previous posts, we’re loving it.

 In this blog post, we will be looking at what maximalism really is, how it’s not the opposite of minimalist interior design, and how to make it work for you.